danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/03 Set and change the retention policy and the backup geo replication option for an Azure Database for PostgreSQL Single Server/readme.md

    Play around with the **Backup Retention Period** bar and notice that the minimum retention is 7 days and the maximum is 35 days.

    Notice that you have two options for the backup redundancy: *Locally Redundant* and *Geo-Redundant*.
-Notice that you must select one of the two options, it is not way to disable redundancy.
+Notice that you must select one of the two options, there it is no way to disable redundancy.

    For this server, select:
    - General Purpose tier